CS126SP20/THUGS-DavisKeene/DEVELOPMENT.md

         - [x] Add sound effects to game, perhaps make it slightly more interactive and/or interesting somehow before deadline.
     - Added everything I said I would, not much left to do for the project!
 Going to maybe clean up some visuals for the text boxes, but other than that I think everything turned out as good as I wanted it to.

+Final Thoughts
+-
+I think that overall, this project turned out to be something that I'm proud of, but it's not nearly as ambitious as I would have liked.
+I greatly overestimated how much time I would have towards the end of the school year to work on this, and I think that with more time and dedication I could have added additional features to this game that would make it stand out.
+Namely, I wanted to add an online multi-player aspect to this game, which I think would have been really challenging and rewarding, but I had to pivot and make a clear game objective instead.

+With that being said, it's common in computer science that CS students rarely know game design.
+That is, people who know how to program very rarely produce good and fun-to-play games.
+I don't think that this game is a "hit", but I think that I accomplished all my goals that I set out to learn in making this project: to learn more about procedural terrain generation, and to fully acquaint myself with C++.